The Florida Bar

 What Is Adoption?

 Adoption is a serious matter for all concerned.
-It determines the child’s future because it permanently severs ties with birth parents, and in most cases relatives, and transfers the child into a new family where the child will remain permanently.
+It determines the child’s future because it permanently severs legal ties with birth parents, and in most cases relatives, and transfers the child into a new family where the child will remain permanently.
 The new family is responsible for supporting and providing care and guidance to the child.
 For the birth parents, adoption usually means relinquishing the child forever without the privilege of seeing the child or being otherwise involved in the child’s life.
 However, in some types of adoptions, called open adoption, birth parents retain the right to communicate or visit with the child.
-Additionally, birth parents are permanently relieved of all responsibilities for the child’s care and financial needs.
+Additionally, with an adoption, birth parents are permanently relieved of all responsibilities for the child’s care and financial needs.
 To the adoptive parents, adoption means providing for and undertaking the care of a child to whom they will have the same obligations as to a child naturally born to them.

 Any person, minor or adult, may be adopted.
 Siblings may be adopted together.